Shockoe Hill African Burying Ground

 In turn, the city moved to repurpose the site.
 In the 1880s, the city regraded Fifth Street, exposing “some of the dead bodies and bones” and then using them as fill.
 In 1890, developers constructed a viaduct, or bridge, across the valley at Fifth Street, cutting the street north through the graveyard and obliterating the hillside.
 The Richmond Planet‘s editor John Mitchell, Jr., shamed the “people who profited by the desecration of the burial ground on Poor-house Hill, North 5th Street when graves were dug into, bones scattered, coffins exposed, and the hearts of the surviving families made to bleed by the desecration of the remains of their loved ones.”
 To the south, the old expansion grounds surrounding the city hospital were sold for Hebrew Cemetery’s own expansion in 1911.

-map prepared by city employees in 1958 in preparation for rezoning
+map prepared by city employees in 1958 in preparation for the site’s rezoning

 Complicating matters further, the old service station was seized by the city in 2018 for back taxes and slated for public auction.
 At that point, a descendant with ties to the burial ground stepped forward.
 Working from her home in Texas, Lenora McQueen traced at least three family members to the burial ground, and she pointed the city’s attention to the historic nature of the grounds, halting the auction.
 In December 2020, following intense lobbying by McQueen, Richmond’s city council approved an ordinance sponsored by Mayor Levar Stoney providing for the city’s purchase (reacquisition, really) of the service station property at 1305 N. 5th Street, or just over an acre of the original footprint of the burial ground.